BPMN Editor – Manage SSL-Certificates

-When any certificate needed is missing, its possible that your command palette is not complete.
+When any certificate needed is missing, it is possible that your command palette is not complete.

 |In order to collect all commands from their artefact repository you should provide all necessary SSL-X509-Certificates|

-The following gifs will shows you how to fetch certificates on the example of google.com from different browsers.
+The following gifs will show you how to fetch certificates on the example of google.com from different browsers.

 Figure 1.
 From Chrome